kslat3r/async-js-old-and-new/PITCHME.md

 * Default behaviour
 * Happens very quickly on modern hardware

+Note:
+Give indicator of timings on modern hardware

 ---

 > Scenario: You are in a queue to get a movie ticket.
 You cannot get one until everybody in front of you gets one, and the same applies to the people queued behind you. - [Stack Overflow](https://stackoverflow.com/questions/748175/asynchronous-vs-synchronous-execution-what-does-it-really-mean/26804844#26804844)

+Note:
+Another scenario - My boss is a busy man.
+He tells me to write the code.
+I tell him: Fine.
+I get started and he's watching me like a vulture, standing behind me, off my shoulder.
+I'm like "Dude, WTF: why don't you go and do something while I finish this?"

+he's like: "No, I'm waiting right here until you finish."
+This is synchronous.

 ---?image=assets/image/cable.jpg